Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 AbstractAlgebra residue type.

+!!! note

     Note that both the generic residue ring type `Generic.ResRing{T}` and the abstract type it belongs to, `ResRing{T}` are both called `ResRing`, and similarly for the residue field types.
 In each case, the  former is a (parameterised) concrete type for a residue ring over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all residue ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Residue ring constructors